 If you think all salt is alike, clearly you’re not a food snob.
 According to food experts — and a blind taste test done by The Washington Times — the salt you use makes a big difference in the quality of your food.
 Salts from different areas have distinctly different textures and flavors based on the minerals they contain.

-That makes gourmet salt an ideal gift for a food lover.
+That makes gourmet salt a perfect gift for a food lover.
 It will put a new flavor spin on everything they cook.
-Give them the gift of variety with a sea salt sampler from The Flavory, or choose one extra-special salt like the white truffle-infused sea salt from Jacobsen Salt Co.
+Give them the gift of variety with a sea salt sampler from Caravel Gourmet, which includes such exotic salts as Cyprus flake, French grey, and Himalayan pink.
+Or choose just one extra-special salt, like the white truffle-infused sea salt from Jacobsen Salt Co.

 Another ingredient most people don’t pay much attention to is vinegar.
 But to a true gastronome, there’s a world of difference between an aged balsamic vinegar and the cheap white vinegar available by the gallon at the supermarket.
 The right vinegar completely changes the character of a salad dressing or glaze, taking it from just OK to fabulous.